smdydx/BIDUA_CRM/replit.md

 ## Recent Changes (September 23, 2025)
 - Successfully imported GitHub project into Replit environment
-- Installed Python 3.11 and all required dependencies
+- Installed Python 3.11, Node.js 20, and all required dependencies
 - Migrated database configuration from SQLite to PostgreSQL
-- **FIXED**: SQLAlchemy Base duplication issue that prevented API endpoints from loading
-- **FIXED**: `/docs` endpoint (Swagger UI) now working perfectly with all 29 API endpoints
+- **CONFIGURED**: Full-stack application with React frontend on port 5000 and FastAPI backend on port 8000
+- **CONFIGURED**: React frontend to trust Replit proxy with proper host settings
+- **CONFIGURED**: Backend to use localhost and connect to Replit PostgreSQL database
+- **CREATED**: Unified startup script (start_app.sh) that runs both frontend and backend
-- Configured FastAPI server workflow on port 5000 with Redis fallback
+- **CONFIGURED**: Single workflow "Frontend Server" that serves the React app on port 5000
+- **TESTED**: Frontend-backend integration via proxy - API calls working correctly
-- Set up autoscale deployment configuration for production
+- **CONFIGURED**: Autoscale deployment configuration for production
-- All API endpoints restored: Authentication, CRM, HR, Analytics, Projects
+- All API endpoints working: Authentication, CRM, HR, Analytics, Projects
-- Application is fully functional with complete API documentation
+- Application is fully functional with React frontend and FastAPI backend integrated

 ## Project Architecture